 30. Don’t Focus on Word Count Too Much

 There are numerous studies online about the importance of reaching a certain word count for each of your business blog posts.
 Everyone has a different opinion, but the general consensus is that longer content tends to rank higher in search results.
-If you can write a 2,500 word blog post every week, that’s great!
-However, if you have trouble reach the 1,000 word mark, don’t kill yourself trying.
-It’s better to have a shorter blog post with great information, rather than a 1,500 word blog post that’s stuffed with embellishments.
+If you can write a 2,500 words per blog post every week, that’s great!
+However, if you have trouble reaching the 1,000 word mark, don’t kill yourself trying.
+It’s better to have a shorter blog post with exceptional information, rather than a 1,500 word blog post that’s filled with embellishments.

 31. Sometimes Less is More

 Here’s a pro-tip for when you’re really short on time.
-Create a quick checklist or “thought of the day” post that doesn’t require hours or research to create.
-This allows you to continue a consistent posting schedule and still delivers content that your audience finds interesting.
+Create a quick checklist or “thought of the day” post that doesn’t require hours of research to create.
+This allows you to continue a consistent posting schedule and still deliver content that your audience finds interesting.